thesis-RSA-code/EventDisplay/README.md

 ssh -X user@remote_ip
 ```

-To enable X11 forwarding with the vscode ssh extension, open the ssh config file of your local vscode, and add the last two lines to the desired remote host
+To enable X11 forwarding with the vscode ssh extension, open the ssh config file of your local vscode (usually in `home/.ssh/config`), and add the last two lines under the desired remote host

 ```bash
 Host hostname